Madlener House

 Two of Kiesler’s most essential and ambitious projects developed at the Laboratory are explored in this exhibition: the Mobile Home Library, a device proposed to radically alter domestic space, and the Vision Machine, an ambitious apparatus intended to visualize human sight—from optics and nerve stimuli to dream content and dream images.
 A selection of approximately 100 drawings, photographs, and research studies of these projects, as well as the never before realized construction of Kiesler’s Mobile Home Library, will illuminate his remarkable attempts to grasp human vision, record dreams, and to correlate libraries, information, images, and consciousness.

-Frederick Kiesler, among the first grantees of the Graham Foundation, was awarded a Graham Foundation Fellowship in 1957.
+Frederick Kiesler was also among the first grantees of the Graham Foundation and was awarded a Graham Foundation Fellowship in 1957.
 As a fellow, Kiesler was invited to Chicago in 1958 to present his research and participate in seminars alongside other fellows, including painter Wilfredo Lam, future Pritzker Prize-winning architects Balkrishna V. Doshi and Fumihiko Maki, and sculptor Eduardo Chillida.
 A selection of documents from the Graham Foundation’s archive in connection to Kiesler's fellowship and the Graham fellow seminar in Chicago will be on view in the Madlener House library.

 The exhibition is curated by Mark Wasiuta; designed by Wasiuta with Farah Alkhoury, and Tigran Kostandyan; and fabricated by Powerhouse Arts Makers.